-The REIT will continue to seek additional acquisitions that fit within its acquisition strategy and is currently considering a number of possible acquisitions.
+The REIT will continue to seek additional acquisitions that fit within its acquisition strategy, like the Châteauguay property, and currently has an active pipeline of other properties that it is considering.
 No assurances can be given that any of these acquisitions will come to fruition.
-The REIT also remains cognizant when making acquisitions and financing those acquisitions, of the debt markets and the fact that both credit spreads and bond rates have increased since March 31, 2007.
+The REIT also remains cognizant when making acquisitions and financing those acquisitions, of the debt markets and the fact that both credit spreads and bond rates have increased since the beginning of the year.
+As well, many of the traditional real estate lenders have effectively shut down and are not quoting on properties.
+Financing has been the biggest challenge in acquiring properties that the REIT has faced lately for two reasons.
+First, finding financing for properties at reasonable rates is difficult.
+Second, many vendors still have higher price expectations than what is realistic in today's environment.